Nandd11/Expense_tracker/README.md

-This is a Expense Tracker made by HTML, CSS, JS.
+This is a Expense Tracker create using HTML, CSS, JS.